History of Spencer Dinwiddie in Timeline

 February 2022: Traded to Dallas Mavericks

-In February 2022, Spencer Dinwiddie was traded to the Dallas Mavericks, continuing his NBA journey with a new team.
+In February 2022, Spencer Dinwiddie was traded to the Dallas Mavericks.

-On January 26, 2023, Spencer Dinwiddie scored a season-high 36 points, along with six rebounds and nine assists, in a 99–95 win over the Phoenix Suns.
+On January 26, 2023, Spencer Dinwiddie achieved a season-high of 36 points, accompanied by six rebounds and nine assists, in a 99–95 victory over the Phoenix Suns.

 On February 6, 2023, Spencer Dinwiddie was traded back to the Brooklyn Nets, along with Dorian Finney-Smith, an unprotected 2029 first-round pick, and second-round picks in 2027 and 2029, in exchange for Kyrie Irving and Markieff Morris.